The 'Felicity' mini-reunion we needed

 "Felicity" stars Keri Russell and Scott Speedman reunited on "Jimmy Kimmel Live" Tuesday night, making fans nostalgic for the series that ran from 1998 to 2002.

-Russell received a star on the Hollywood Walk of Fame and shared a funny about Speedman being in attendance for the ceremony, along with their "Felicity" co-star Amanda Foreman.
+Russell received a star on the Hollywood Walk of Fame and shared a funny story about Speedman being in attendance for the ceremony, along with their "Felicity" co-star Amanda Foreman.

 "Scott just kept saying, 'So when do you, like, do the hands?
 When do you put your hands in the cement?'"
 Russell said. "[Foreman] was, like, 'It's not that event!'"